Planning to hike Rhino Rock in Hong Kong? We are here to help.

 After getting some stunning photos of the Rhino Rock, we sat on the rocky outcrop and enjoyed the view.
 The soothing sea breeze combined with the perfect temperature (we visited in the winter) made it a perfect place to just relax.

-We recommend that you plan your visit during sunset because sunset colors brings out the Rhino Rock and the sweeping coast!
+We recommend that you plan your visit during sunset because sunset colors bring out the Rhino Rock and the sweeping coast!
 The trail back is easily navigable so you have nothing to worry about hiking in the dark.

 Best Time To Hike Rhino Rock In Hong Kong